davids91/Spectrogram/doc/playlist_structure.md

 The Playlist file shall contain the following labels:
  - the name of the playlist is decided based on the filename without the extension
  - `netLocation`: The location of a preferred Neural Net, optional
+ - `lastSVar`: Last Selected Variant

 Any other label shall represent a variant, which shall be a JSON object.
-The Variant JSON object shall contain the songs locations under a priority index
+The Variant JSON object shall contain
+ - `0`..`1`..`2`..: the songs locations under a priority index.
+ - `lastSInd`: Last selected song index inside the variant